SENSEISIaido_and_Kendo_Instructors.html

 THE ART OF JAPANESE SWORDSMANSHIP

 A manual of Eishin-Ryu Iaido.
 Detailed explanations of the history and technical aspects of the art.
+Purchase copies of The Art of Japanese Swordsmanship signed by the author.

 Available at the Art of Japanese Swordsmanship online store.